PermutaTriangle/Permuta/README.rst

-Importing ``*`` from it supplies you with the 'Perm' and 'PermSet' classes along with the 'AvoidanceClass' class (with alias 'Av') for generating permutations avoiding a set of patterns.
+Importing ``*`` from it supplies you with the 'Perm' and 'PermSet' classes along with the 'AvoidanceClass' class (with alias 'Av') for generating perms avoiding a set of patterns.
 It also gives you the 'MeshPatt' class and some other submodules which we will not discuss in this readme.

 Creating a single perm